Menu

 PayoneerInternational1 – 3% by currencyD+2 to D+3Freelancers, agencies, service exports❌ Not suited for checkout

 The Centre Monétique Interbancaire (CMI) is the most widely used payment gateway by Moroccan online stores.
-It accepts payments by CMI, Visa and Mastercard cards issued by all Moroccan banks.
+It allows you to accept payments by CMI, Visa, and Mastercard cards issued by all Moroccan banks.

 How to Open a CMI Merchant Account

-CMI doesn’t contract directly — you must go through your bank:
+CMI does not contract directly — you must go through your bank without exception.
+Here is the process:

-1. Contact your primary bank (Attijariwafa, BMCE, CIH, Banque Populaire, etc.) and request an “e-commerce monetique contract”
+1. Contact your primary bank (Attijariwafa, BMCE, CIH, Banque Populaire, etc.) and request the opening of an “e-commerce monetique contract”

 • Business registration (RC) or auto-entrepreneur status

-• Your website URL (functional with T&Cs published)
+• Your website URL (live and functional, with Terms & Conditions published)

-• Description of your business and products sold
+• Description of your business activity and the products or services sold

 4. You receive your merchant credentials (merchant ID, hash key) within 1 to 3 weeks